 Why is this being offered?

 - Our troop conducted this fundraiser in October 2015 and September 2016.
 With only 6-8 participating Trailmen over a two-week period gathering orders, we raised over $1,000 each year that went directly back into the troop account.
 In October of 2017, our troop had about a dozen boys participating and raised over $2,000.
 And in October of 2018, with about 15 boys participating, we raised over $3,000!
 We’re too excited to keep this to ourselves, so we are collaborating with Cards For a Cause to share it with you.
-We offered the fundraiser to other troops the past couple years, and several other troops have participated with us and had success as well.
+We offered the fundraiser to other troops the past few years, and several other troops have participated with us and had success as well.
 The information and materials provided here will allow your troops to take advantage of this amazing opportunity.

 - “Great way to meet our neighbors and a very effective fundraiser.
 We averaged 2-3 boxes sold for every hour we invested.
 I can’t think of another fundraiser that will give you that kind of return on your time.”
 Troop VA-2714